Argentine Naval Aviation: The military junta

-In 1976, a Military Junta took power in Argentina and initiated a state-sponsored campaign of violence known as the Dirty War.
+In 1976, a military junta took power in Argentina and initiated a state-sponsored campaign of violence known as the Dirty War.
 Naval aviators were used to toss political prisoners (the "disappeared") into the River Plate, in the infamous Death flights.
-In 1978, tension with Chile reached the highest point when the Argentine junta initiated Operation Soberanía.
+In 1978, tension with Chile reached the highest point when the Argentine junta initiated Operation Soberanía, a planned invasion of disputed territory in Tierra del Fuego.
 The war was avoided at the last minute by the intervention of pope John Paul II.
-By 1982, in order to maintain power by diverting public attention from the nation's poor economic performance and exploiting the long-standing feelings of the Argentines towards the Falkland Islands (Islas Malvinas) the Junta ordered an invasion and triggered the ten-week-long Falklands War (Guerra de las Malvinas).
+By 1982, in order to maintain power by diverting public attention from the nation's poor economic performance and exploiting the long-standing feelings of the Argentines towards the Falkland Islands (Islas Malvinas), the Junta ordered an invasion and triggered the ten-week-long Falklands War (Guerra de las Malvinas).